 Severe deformity of the joint

-Make an ice pack by putting ice in a zip lock plastic bag and wrapping a cloth around it.
-Do not put the bag of ice directly on your skin.
-It could damage your skin.
+Make an ice pack by putting ice in a sealable plastic bag and wrapping a cloth around it.
+Do not put the bag of ice directly on the area, as it could damage your skin.

 Do not give aspirin to children.